dennybiasiolli/reveal.js/slides/django-squashmigrations/django.md

 - designed to help developers take applications from concept to completion as quickly as possible

-- elps developers avoid many common security mistakes
+- helps developers avoid many common security mistakes

 - Some of the busiest sites on the web leverage Django’s ability to quickly and flexibly scale.